Would You Like to Take Your Business to the Next Level?

-We take you through three main phases; Analyze, Build, and Connect (ABC!).
+We take you through three main phases; Align, Build, and Close (ABC!).

-In the Analyze phase, the goal is to become very clear as to the exact problem you are solving and how you are different from your competition.
+In the Align phase, the goal is to become very clear as to the exact problem your customer is experiencing and how you solve it.

 In the Build phase, we focus on finding the perfect words or images to communicate your unique value proposition and your core story.
 We then create a Content Marketing Plan to guide the implementation.
 Not only will we determine the best marketing message to use, we will pick the right way to reach your market (e.g., webinars, podcasts, blogs, etc.).

-In the Connect phase, we kick into full fledge Content Marketing mode.
-We create all of the materials required to cultivate relationships, fill your marketing funnel with leads that convert into customers, and then creating loyal customer advocates who will tell their friends about your great solutions.
+In the Close phase, we kick into full fledge Content Marketing mode within the framework of a defined sales funnel.
+We create all of the materials required to cultivate relationships, fill your marketing funnel with leads that convert into customers, and then creating great customer stories to help fuel future growth.

 It is critical to understand that this program is about INCREASING YOUR REVENUE!
 Content Marketing is simply the vehicle to accomplish the goal.